thetipu33/SCMON-16/README.md

 Trans_Write_To_Log_Meta.ktr
 ```
 #####Mail Files
-Mail File stores the mails which are to be sent to users.
+This directory stores the csv attachments which are to be sent to users by mail.

 ##Installation and Configuration
 ###Connect to Server